renzofbn/portfolio/src/pages/posts/htdf.md

 # String -> Number
 ```

-This means the function will take a string as input and return a number.
+This means the function will take a string (Roman numerals) as input and return a number (Arabic numerals).

 ---

 ### Purpose

-Clearly describe what the function is meant to do.
+In this step, you will **clearly describe what the function is meant to do**.
 Summarize its objective in a single, concise sentence.

-**Example:**
+*Example:*

 ```python
 # Given a Roman numeral, return its Arabic numeral equivalent (as an int)